vacp2p/10ksim/analysis/README.md

     query: "query" # Query to extract data from
     extract_field: "instance" # Instance values, same as in Grafana panels
     folder_name: "folder" # This will be set inside `dump_location`
+    container: "container-name" # If the metric can be extracted from multiple containers, ie: container_memory_usage_bytes
+    metrics_path: "/metrics_path" # If the metric can be queried from different endpoints, ie: /metrics/cadvisor vs /metrics/resource
 ```
 Example of what metrics to select:
 ```